-2.2.10 Further discontinuance of certain benchmark rates (for example, STIBOR) may adversely affect the value of Notes which are linked to or which reference any such benchmark rate
+2.2.4 Further discontinuance of certain benchmark rates (for example, CIBOR) may adversely affect the value of Notes which are linked to or which reference any such benchmark rate benchmark, such as CIBOR, (including any page on which such benchmark may be published (or any successor service)) becomes unavailable or if a CIBOR Rate Event (as defined in the Terms and Conditions below) otherwise occurs.

-Investors should be aware that, if a benchmark rate such as STIBOR were discontinued or otherwise unavailable, the rate of interest on the Notes which are linked to or which reference such benchmark rate will be determined for the relevant period by the fallback provisions applicable to such Notes.
-The Terms and Conditions provide for certain fallback arrangements in the event that a published benchmark, such as STIBOR, (including any page on which such benchmark may be published (or any successor service)) becomes unavailable or if a STIBOR Rate Event (as defined in the Terms and Conditions below) otherwise occurs.
+Investors should be aware that, if a benchmark rate such as CIBOR were discontinued or otherwise unavailable, the rate of interest on the Notes which are linked to or which reference such benchmark rate will be determined for the relevant period by the fallback provisions applicable to such Notes.
+The Terms and Conditions provide for certain fallback arrangements in the event that a published

-If the circumstances described in the preceding paragraph occur and the STIBOR Rate replacement is specified in the relevant Clauses as being applicable, such fallback arrangements will include the possibility that:
+If the circumstances described in the preceding paragraph occur and the CIBOR Rate Replacement is specified in the relevant Clauses as being applicable, such fallback arrangements will include the possibility that:

-(i) the relevant rate of interest (or, as applicable, component thereof) could be set or, as the case may be, determined by reference to a Successor STIBOR Rate or an Alternative

-- STIBOR Rate (as applicable) determined by the Issuer (following consultation with an Independent Advisor (if any)); and - (ii) such Successor STIBOR Rate or Alternative STIBOR Rate (as applicable) may be adjusted (if required) by the Issuer (following consultation with an Independent Advisor (if any)) in order to reduce or eliminate, to the extent reasonably practicable in the circumstances, any economic prejudice or benefit (as applicable) to investors arising out of the replacement of the STIBOR Rate with the relevant Successor STIBOR Rate or Alternative STIBOR Rate (as applicable), in any such case, acting in good faith an in a commercially reasonable manner as described more fully in the Terms and Conditions.
+- the relevant rate of interest (or, as applicable, component thereof) could be set or, as the case may be, determined by reference to a Successor CIBOR Rate or an Alternative CIBOR Rate (as applicable) determined by the Issuer (following consultation with an Independent Advisor (if any)); and - (ii) such Successor CIBOR Rate or Alternative CIBOR Rate (as applicable) may be adjusted (if required) by the Issuer (following consultation with an Independent Advisor (if any)) in order to reduce or eliminate, to the extent reasonably practicable in the circumstances, any economic prejudice or benefit (as applicable) to investors arising out of the replacement of the CIBOR Rate with the relevant Successor CIBOR Rate or Alternative CIBOR Rate (as applicable), in any such case, acting in good faith an in a commercially reasonable manner as described more fully in the Terms and Conditions.

-In addition, the Issuer (following consultation with an Independent Adviser (if any)) may also determine (acting in good faith and in a commercially reasonable manner) that other amendments to the Terms and Conditions of the Notes are necessary in order to follow market practice in relation to the relevant Successor STIBOR Rate or Alternative STIBOR Rate (as applicable) and to ensure the proper operation of the relevant Successor STIBOR Rate or Alternative STIBOR Rate (as applicable).
+In addition, the Issuer (following consultation with an Independent Adviser (if any)) may also determine (acting in good faith and in a commercially reasonable manner) that other amendments to the Terms and Conditions of the Notes are necessary in order to follow market practice in relation to the relevant Successor CIBOR Rate or Alternative CIBOR Rate (as applicable) and to ensure the proper operation of the relevant Successor CIBOR Rate or Alternative CIBOR Rate (as applicable).

-No consent of the Noteholders shall be required in connection with effecting any relevant Successor STIBOR Rate or Alternative STIBOR Rate (as applicable) or any other related adjustments and/or amendments described above.
+No consent of the Noteholders shall be required in connection with effecting any relevant Successor CIBOR Rate or Alternative CIBOR Rate (as applicable) or any other related adjustments and/or amendments described above.

-If, following the occurrence of a STIBOR Rate Event, no Successor STIBOR Rate or Alternative STIBOR Rate is determined, the ultimate fallback for determining the rate of interest for a particular Interest Period may result in the rate of interest for the last preceding Interest Period being used.
+If, following the occurrence of a CIBOR Rate Event, no Successor CIBOR Rate or Alternative CIBOR Rate is determined, the ultimate fallback for determining the rate of interest for a particular Interest Period may result in the rate of interest for the last preceding Interest Period being used.
 This may result in the effective application of a fixed rate for the Notes based on the rate which was last observed on the relevant screen page for the purposes of determining the rate of interest in respect of an Interest Period.
-In addition, due to the uncertainty concerning the availability of Successor STIBOR Rates and Alternative STIBOR Rates, the relevant fallback provisions may not operate as intended at the relevant time.
+In addition, due to the uncertainty concerning the availability of Successor CIBOR Rates and Alternative CIBOR Rates, the relevant fallback provisions may not operate as intended at the relevant time.